-I think of this story often as I raise my kids and watch other kids grow up.
+I think of this story as I raise my kids and watch other kids grow up.
 Like most parents, I came into parenting with preconceived notions.
-I projected into the future and fantasized about who my kids might become and how blindingly perfect they’d inevitably be.
+I projected into the future and fantasized about who my kids might become and how blindingly perfect they’d be.

 In some ways, I envisioned them as my second chance.
 I secretly hoped that they’d be like me, only smarter and more talented, so I could be their mentor and put my life experiences to good use.

-A strong-willed girl who isn’t afraid of challenges and standing up for what she believes, for instance, may be exactly what her college peers need when an injustice arises, and they need a brave leader to take charge.
+A strong-willed girl who isn’t afraid of standing up for what she believes, for instance, may be exactly what her college peers need when an injustice arises, and they need a brave leader to take charge.